 Kids 15 years of age or older may volunteer here on their own.
 Prior to that, they are considered a part of a Pet Pals Team and are accompanied by an adult who has also been through the volunteer training.
 Once they are 15 years of age, they may also begin walking dogs.

-You do not need to attend a General Information Session if you want to be a Foster Care Provider or Grounds/Facility/Gardening.
-If you want to volunteer with the Humane Education Programs, Events/Fundraising, or to be an Office Assistance Volunteer you do need to attend a General Information Session.
-You do not need to attend the training class that normally follows the General Information Session.
+You do not need to watch the General Information Session if you want to be a Foster Care Provider or Grounds/Facility/Gardening, however, we do encourage it.
+If you want to volunteer with the Humane Education Programs, Events/Fundraising, or be an Office Assistance Volunteer, you do need to attend a General Information Session.
+You do not need to attend the Orientation Class that follows the General Information Session.
 All volunteer positions require registration and alternative training requirements.
-Please contact our Volunteer Coordinator at volunteer@potterleague.org if you are interested in non-animal related volunteer roles.
-Any other volunteer opportunities must attend a General Information Session as well as an orientation.
+Please contact our Volunteer Manager at volunteer@potterleague.org if you are interested in non-animal-related volunteer roles.
+Any other volunteer opportunities must watch the General Information Session, as well as an orientation.

 You are free to come and go as you please, unless you are coming in to help with morning cleaning.
 Those volunteers schedule themselves online to help with that from 8AM-10AM.